 Many of the signs and symptoms of sepsis are similar to meningitis.
 You can read more about meningitis on our meningitis negligence claims page.

-Signs and symptoms of more advanced sepsis or septic shock can include:
+Signs and symptoms of sepsis can include:

 Severe sepsis and septic shock are medical emergencies.
 Delays in treatment can result in death or permanent, severe disability.
 If you or your child has symptoms or signs of sepsis, you should call 999 or go to A&E immediately.